maxcountryman/flask-seasurf/README.markdown

 #Flask-SeaSurf

-SeaSurf is a Flask extension for preventing cross-site request forgery.
+SeaSurf is a Flask extension for preventing cross-site request forgery (CSRF).

 CSRF vulnerabilities have been found in large and popular sites such as YouTube.
 These attacks are problematic because the mechanism they use is